elvirathart/testcafe-aab/README-elvira.md

 I separated the log out function as a page, because this is (when there are more pages) usually repeated on all / more pages of the app.
 I would give all more complicated features or features that are repeated on several pages their own page.

-The users.js file is copied to tests/data.
+The users.js file is copied to tests / data.
 Instead of using the same data source as the code, I chose to repeat the data so the tests fails when there are changes on the code side.
 After confirming that changes were made on purpose the test data should be changed.

 On the login_page.js I made a login function that takes in the email and password as arguments.
 The input field does not clear itself after a login attempt - in my opnion a big issue (escpecially for a bank or any other app with sensitive client information)